bipio-server/bipio/README.md

     npm install
     node . (or `npm start`)

-When setting BipIO up for the first time, the install process will enter interactive mode, saving to the path of NODE_CONFIG_DIR environment variable,if set (otherwise, just config/{environment.json}.
+When setting bip.io up for the first time, the install process will enter interactive mode, saving to the path of NODE_CONFIG_DIR environment variable,if set (otherwise, just config/{environment.json}.

     export NODE_CONFIG_DIR=<path_to_your_config_directory>